 The identification, assessment, management and monitoring of compliance risks are activities which are conducted as provided by the Compliance Policy, which is approved and assumed by the Board of Administrators.
 This policy represents the internal regulation which provides the appetite statements for compliance risks, as well as the vision, strategu and values based on which the compliance activity is conducted within VISTA BANK.
-Furthermore, it ensures the establismhment of a permanent Compliance function and regulated its status, scope and role, as well as the main principles for compliance risk management at the Bank's level
+Furthermore, it ensures the establismhment of a permanent Compliance risk management at the Bank's level